vulnman/vulnman.github.io/content/docs/Getting started/intro.md

     <h3>Report Generator</h3>
     <p>
       Vulnman contains a simple to use pentest report generator.
-    Never waste your time struggling with Word documents.
+      After you have created your report template(s), you can create new reports with a few clicks.
+      You will never have to struggle with Word documents again.
     </p>
   </div>
   <div class="col-lg-4 col-md-4 col-xs-12">
     <h3>Customizable</h3>
     <p>
       Vulnman can be customized at multiple places.
-Some of them are:
+Some of them are the
-      <a href="/docs/advanced-topics/custom-report-templates/">Report Template</a>,
+      <a href="/docs/advanced-topics/custom-report-templates/">Report Template</a> and
-      <a href="/docs/advanced-topics/vulnerability-templates/">Vulnerability Templates</a>,
+      <a href="/docs/advanced-topics/vulnerability-templates/">Vulnerability Templates</a>.
-      <a href="/docs/advanced-topics/checklists/">Checklists</a>
     </p>
   </div>
 </div>